-Perhaps it was someone you saw at a party or networking event or while going about your daily life in the shops, at the bank, in the library, in class at university or on the bus.
-Or, maybe it was someone you’d already met but wanted to get to know better and form some sort of connection with.
+Perhaps it was someone you saw at a party; networking event; someone you saw while going about your daily life in the shops; at the bank; in the library; in class at university or on the bus.
+Maybe it was someone you’d already met but wanted to get to know better and form some sort of connection with.

-In this post I’m going to share some powerful techniques you can use to start a conversation with absolutely anybody.
-They might feel a little strange at first but stick with them and you’ll find you’re able to talk to a lot more people who you want to get to know.
+In this post I’m going to share some techniques you can use to start a conversation with absolutely anybody.
+They might feel a little strange at first but I’d advise you to stick with them for a while and you might find you’re able to start conversations a lot more easily.

-Now all of us are at different stages in our journey of self-improvement, so this first, simple technique is to help those of you who find it difficult to talk to strangers either because you feel social anxiety, or because you just can’t think of what to say.
+Now all of us are at different stages in our journey of development, so this first simple technique is to help those of you who find it difficult to talk to strangers either because the thought of talking to someone you don’t know fills you with dread, or because you simply can’t think of what to say.
 The end goal of this technique is to get you feeling more comfortable and confident talking to people you’ve just met.

 What do I mean by this?

-We meet people constantly going about our daily lives.
+We meet people almost constantly when going about our daily lives.
 We have to talk to some of these people.
 We have to tell the barista at the coffee shop our order, tell the taxi driver where we’re going, ask the librarian if they have a book available.
 We regularly have to initiate verbal interactions with people.
-Usually we just say thanks and stop talking once we’ve finished saying what we need to say or after our question has been answered.
-Next time you’re having one of these boring daily interactions, go a step further and express a comment or question that is beyond the normal conversation that you’d have with that person.
+Usually these interactions are short, to the point and end with a thank you and goodbye.
+Next time you’re having one of these boring daily interactions, try to go a step further and express a comment or question that is beyond the normal routine conversation that you’d have with that person.
 At this stage, don’t worry about making it sound cool or interesting.
 Just say something extra.